Special and general types

 Need to talk about integrability conditions, and those of higher degree.
 Also need to discuss pseudo-groups?.

-- Dominic Joyce, Compact manifolds with special holonomy , Oxford Mathematical Monogrophs (200)
+- Dominic Joyce, section 2.6 of Compact manifolds with special holonomy , Oxford Mathematical Monogrophs (200)

 In higher geometry